 Job Description for a Communications Director

 Communications directors, also called public relations directors in some companies, typically head up and organize a team of communications consultants responsible for representing the business or organization to the outside world.
 Besides the corporate world, these professionals find employment in nonprofit organizations and universities, as well as in the field of politics, where they represent different governing bodies, including as high as the presidency of the United States.
 Very often, communications directors serve as the public face for their place of employment.

-The job outlook for public relations managers and specialists was projected to be 21% for 2010-2020, per the U.S. Bureau of Labor Statistics (BLS).
-This is a faster than average outlook for all careers.
+Job openings for public relations managers and specialists were projected to experience 21% growth for 2010-2020, per the U.S. Bureau of Labor Statistics (BLS).
+This is faster than the average growth expected for all careers.
 Public relations and fundraising managers earned a median salary of $95,450 as of May 2012, according to BLS data.

 Depending on the organization, business or government branch they work for, communications directors can have a range of duties.
 These include writing speech and press releases, promoting special events, scheduling interviews for CEOs or presidents and giving interviews on behalf of the organization they represent.
 In their capacity as representative to the outside world, communication directors may also be required to work with departments of advertising and marketing, as well as web designers and financial representatives.